 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities.
 Preclinical studies and clinical studies for our drug candidates and additional research and development activities to discover and develop new drug candidates will require substantial funds to complete.
 As of December 31, 2017, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$91.6 million.
+In March and April 2018, we received net proceeds of \$59.9 million from the sale and issuance of shares of our Series C convertible preferred stock.
 We believe that we will continue to expend substantial resources for the foreseeable future in connection with the preclinical and clinical development of our lead drug candidates, UBX0101 and UBX1967, and the discovery and development of any other drug candidates we may choose to pursue.
 These expenditures will include costs associated with conducting preclinical studies and clinical studies, obtaining regulatory approvals, and manufacturing and supply, as well as marketing and selling any products approved for sale.
 In addition, other unanticipated costs may arise.
 Because the outcome of any preclinical study or clinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our lead drug candidates or any future drug candidates.

-Our existing capital resources, together with the proceeds from the offering will fund our planned operating expenses through .
+We expect our existing capital resources, together with the proceeds from the offering will fund our planned operating expenses into 2021.
 However, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations.
 Such financing may result in dilution to stockholders, imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.